AnirudhMathur12/cappuccino_c/README.md

-  - Can process conditional statements (a > b; etc), but these were planned to be released with if and while statement's implementation.
+  - Can process conditional statements (a > b; etc), but these were planned to be released with if and while statement's implementation, so they have no use right now.